 Health and Care Partnership

-Bedfordshire, Luton and Milton Keynes Health and Care Partnership is the name we have given to our Integrated Care Partnership (ICP) which will be established on 1 July 2022.
+Bedfordshire, Luton and Milton Keynes Health and Care Partnership is the name we have given to our Integrated Care Partnership (ICP) which was established on 1 July 2022.

 The Partnership is a joint Committee of the Integrated Care Board and the local Councils in our area.